mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 the above requirements.
 When activating rejoin manually, the user-designated server must fulfill the same requirements.

+The user can define files with SQL statements which are executed on any server being demoted or promoted by cluster manipulation commands.
+See the sections on `promotion_sql_file` and `demotion_sql_file` for more information.

 ### Limitations and requirements

 Switchover and failover only understand simple topologies.
 They will not work if